 Find out everything the recruiter knows about the company.
 If they cannot tell you the name of the company, ask why.
 It may be that the person currently in the role is in the process of being let go, or that they have not yet informed the people they needed the position internally.
 Be aware that, sometimes, the recruiter may not tell you who the firm is when they initially talk to you as they are first trying to establish a relationship with you.

 Ask them to send you a job description.
-Help the recruiter see how you fit those requirements, if you do.
+Help the recruiter see how you fit those requirements.
 Be honest about any requirements that you really don’t have.

 Is this a new position or replacement … and if the latter, what happened to the person who left?